dotnet/AspNetCore.Docs/aspnet/web-api/overview/security/external-authentication-services.md

 2. Locate the highlighted section of code:

     [!code-csharp[Main](external-authentication-services/samples/sample4.cs)]
-3. Remove the &quot;//&quot; characters to uncomment the highlighted line of code, and then recompile your project:
+3. Remove the &quot;//&quot; characters to uncomment the highlighted lines of code, and then add your application ID and secret key.
+Once you have added those parameters, you can recompile your project:

     [!code-csharp[Main](external-authentication-services/samples/sample5.cs)]
 4. When you press F5 to open your web application in your web browser, you will see that Google has been defined as an external authentication service: